GABETROLL/holbertonschool-shell/io_redirections_and_filters/README.md

 	9: Duplicate last line of a file
 	10: Delete all .js files recursively.
 	11: Print amount of directories and subdirectories in current directory

+	13: Print all unique words in a list file, sorted